-A operator considered that the inclusion of detailed rules within ITR will restrict freedom of trade between the international carriers, and will have a negative impact towards the telecommunication industry and users.
+An operator considered that the inclusion of detailed rules within ITR will restrict freedom of trade between the international carriers, and will have a negative impact towards the telecommunication industry and users.

 Some members noted that along with the rapid development of technologies, international telecommunications/ICT environments are drastically and rapidly evolving, and new trends/emerging issues are also ever-changing.
 As no one can predict how such new issues will develop in the future, it seems impossible to give a clear and precise definition of them.